December 21, 2021

 Gains in diversity through hiring are often undercut by challenges with retention.
 Sustainable DEI initiatives thus require partnerships between recruiting teams and other teams involved in the broader hiring and retention ecosystem.

 Partner with hiring managers to understand the career goals of recruits and ensure these remain central throughout their time at your organization.
 Work with employee resource groups (ERGs) in recruiting panels and information sessions, as well as mentorship and career development opportunities.
 Finally, consider working with branding and marketing to develop both internally- and externally-facing collateral focused on employee value propositions that can help to both attract and retain diverse talent.

 Creating sustainable DEI initiatives with limited resources can be challenging, so it’s important to celebrate the small wins.

 The small wins model of organizational change was developed by Shelley Correll, a sociology professor at Stanford University.
 This model highlights the value of incremental change in developing effective DEI strategies.
 It doesn’t mean we ignore the potential for larger-scale changes, but it does acknowledge that even small changes can have impact.

 Small wins can feel doable for supporters while also encountering less potential backlash from detractors.
 They also have the potential for catalyzing further change, by creating a base on which to build further support and produce potentially larger-scale initiatives.

 Finally, small wins provide an opportunity to celebrate and acknowledge success, which can be important for sustaining mental health through a challenging process.

-Though companies and UR teams across the country have expressed strong commitments to DEI, results to date have not fully lived up to these commitments, and resource constraints pose a challenge to furthering DEI.
+Though companies and University Recruitment teams across the country have expressed strong commitments to DEI, results to date have not fully lived up to these commitments, and resource constraints pose a challenge to furthering DEI.
 The future of DEI requires us to be mindful of these constraints and work towards models that make genuine and consistent progress in a sustainable way.